 Drawing very much on the Muslim-Indian background, this is a yellow noodle dish with thick spicy tomato gravy.
 No prawns or fish bits in here, but stewed squid (sometimes), boiled potatoes, tofu, flour and chive fritters and a garnish of lettuce, fried shallots and lime.
 Add fried chicken (ayam) for the very hungry.

 Remember how much I waxed lyrical over the parotta of both southern India and Amritsar.
 I think I have almost found it’s equal.
-While the Roti Canai that we had in Penang wasn’t great, the two consecutive breakfasts we had in Tanah Rata in the Cameron Highlands were sublime.
-So it’s going to depend on your roti (bread) maker.
+While the Roti Canai that we had in Penang wasn’t great, the two consecutive breakfasts we had in Tanah Rata in the Cameron Highlands were sublime. (more on what to do in Cameron Highlands, including what to eat here) So it’s going to depend on your roti (bread) maker.
 The roti is soft and fluffy, but crispy.
 Not oily.
 It’s made from wheat flour, eggs water and vegetable fat.
 It’s pummeled, and spun and kneaded to within an inch of it’s life until it becomes a very thin sheet.
 Then its folded into a circular shape.
 Then its flattened and fried on a hot skillet until all the layers are crispy and golden.
 When you eat it, it literally shreds, it comes to pieces and it’s amazing.
 (Canai in Malay means to knead).
 Everywhere you’ll find huge varieties.
 Do yourself a favor and go for the plain veg version and just taste the bread.
 Then use it to mop up Dhal.
 Now, I seriously need to learn how to make this bread.
 And then plan to get fat, very fat.

 Nasi – Penang Rice